helxplatform/radx-synthetic-cdes/README.md

 #### Relationships
 Relationships can be used to modify the generation of fields that depend on the values of other fields.
 Essentially, they are a specialized form of a UDF which modifies the selection of responses themselves, rather than the value of an already selected response (as is done in a regular UDF).

-A basic example of a relationship would involve the disability variables found in the radx global cookbook.
+A basic example of a relationship would involve the disability variables found in the RADx global cookbook.
 If the response for `nih_disability` is "No", then the disability fields `nih_blind`, `nih_deaf`, `nih_memory`, `nih_walk_climb`, `nih_dress_bathe`, `nih_errand` should all be "Skip Logic".

 Another example would be something such as age-associated diseases.
-As `nih_age` increases, the "Yes" response for variables such as `nih_alz` should become more likely (alzheimer's is age-associated, i.e. its onset becomes more likely with age).
+As `nih_age` increases, the "Yes" response for variables such as `nih_alz` should become more likely (Alzheimer's is age-associated, i.e. its onset becomes more likely with age).

 For reference on how to create relationships, see `relationships/relationships.py`.
 Use the `@relationship(name, dependencies, modifies)` decorator from `relationships/register.py` and make sure that the relationship is imported within `relationships/__init__.py`.
-The decorator requires you to specify `dependencies`, as in what the relationship needs to read, and `modifies`, as in what the responses the relationship can modify, in order to construct a plan for generation order.
+- The decorator requires you to specify `dependencies`, as in what the relationship needs to read, and `modifies`, as in what responses the relationship can modify, in order to construct a plan for generation order.

 A relationship's first argument is always `responses`, which corresponds to the selected responses for the current record.
 The function can only read the responses specified in `dependencies`.
 The relationship should return modified responses.
 ```python